Aviral2403/Task-Manager/README.md

 - 🌙 Light/Dark mode toggle for better UX
 - 📱 Responsive design for mobile and desktop

+## Usage

+**Add Task:** Click on the "Add Task" button , fill in the task details, and press "Save."

+**Edit Task:** Click on the task you want to edit, make the necessary changes, and press "Save Changes."

+**Delete Task:** Click on the "Delete" button next to the task you want to remove.

+**Add Checklist For Tracking Task Progress :** While Creating/Adding a task , at the bottom there is option to Add Task Checklists , A task Is Deemed Complete ONLY & ONLY IF all those checklists are marked.

 ## 🛠️ Setup Instructions

 1. **Clone the repository**